 What about a suite?

 If you think opting for a suite will make the choice easier, think again.
 As cruise lines court the ever-increasing number of passengers willing to shell out extra cash for a more excellent stateroom with additional perks, the variety of suites has grown exponentially.
 Take, for example, Carnival Cruise Line’s game-changing Mardi Gras.

 Those looking to book a suite on Mardi Gras have a wide variety of options, from the relatively simple Ocean Suite to the Excel Aft Suite with a truly jaw-dropping balcony.

-Then there’s the fact that many lines have embraced the “ship-within-a-ship” concept by creating areas such as Norwegian’s The Haven, MSC’s The Yacht Club, and Celebrity Cruises’ The Retreat.
-Here, too, passengers need to be aware that there are categories and subcategories of rooms.
-For example, on most Norwegian Cruise Line ships, many of the rooms classified as The Haven are actually located outside of the special Haven area (which itself can only be accessed via a special keycard).
-The good news is that it’s not terribly difficult to make sure you don’t wind up in a wildly undesirable cabin.
+Additionally, many lines have embraced the “ship-within-a-ship” concept by creating areas such as Norwegian’s The Haven, MSC’s The Yacht Club, and Celebrity Cruises’ The Retreat.
+Here, passengers must be aware that there are categories and subcategories of rooms.

+Once you’ve figured out which type of stateroom you want, it’s a matter of figuring out where you want it to be.
+The good news is that it’s not difficult to make sure you don’t wind up in an undesirable cabin.
 By following a few simple steps, you can avoid making the most common mistakes.

-Typically, we love to book staterooms that are “sandwiched” between other staterooms.
-If we know that decks four through nine are nothing but staterooms, there’s a pretty good chance the one we’ve chosen on deck six will have cabins above and below.
+Typically, we love to book staterooms sandwiched between other staterooms.
+If we know that Deck 4 through 9 are nothing but staterooms, there’s a good chance that the one we’ve chosen on Deck 6 will have cabins above and below.